JoaoPedroCorreia1/JoaoPedroCorreia1/README.md

 - 👋 Hi, I’m João Pedro C. M. da Silva
     -
+    - I'm currently studying
-    - I'm currently Studying the 5th Semester of Computer Engeneering at USJT and Advanced English II at CNA
+        - The 5th semester of Computer Engineering at USJT
+        - Advanced English II at CNA
     - My objective is an internship in QA
 - :mag: How to reach me:
     -